How do you grow your faith?

 You may have heard some say: “You only need to believe!”
 But belief is not faith; nor is wishful thinking or assumption that God will grant what we desire.
 (See more about faith for salvation here)

 To live the Christian life and ensure our calling to salvation (2Pet.
 1:10), we need to know how to exercise the faith that produces salvation so that we can enter the joy and life God has promised.
 Real faith opens doors that have been shut to us.
 It gives hope for a future.
 And through it, God gives us strength for the things we need to achieve, and to do that which we have been called to do.
 Consequently, we will receive the blessings that follow in this life, and in the life to come (1Tim.
 4:8).

 The neglect of faith – The cause of our first sin

 However, by the grace of God in the atonement of Christ, He has made our reconciliation to Himself possible by calling us to return to the obedience of faith.
-This was Paul’s principle message and purpose for us recorded in the book of Romans, i.e. to bring about the obedience of faith in the gentiles (See Rom.
+This was Paul’s principle message and purpose for us, recorded in the book of Romans, i.e. to bring about the obedience of faith in men (See Rom.
 1:5; 15:18; 16:26).

 God has called us to “the obedience of faith”

 God’s Word commands all of us to come to the obedience of faith (Rom 1:5; 16:26).
 And what He commands He also gives the ability to perform.
 Hence, God has given the gift of faith to each person (Rom 12:3).
 Therefore, all we need to do is to learn how to exercise it!

 Faith is an act of trust in someone or something.
 Everyone has the ability to apply faith.
 We all exercise faith –

 - that we will get paid our wage at the end of our weekly or monthly labors